jk367/personal_website/content/photos/charlie_in_elevator.md

 draft: false
 ---

-brother's friend charlie in an elevator in park city. charlie is a really good guy.
-Very kind, every year we go to utah as a family, its a nice tradition, we also bring friends too.
+Brother's friend Charlie in an elevator in park city.
+Charlie is a really good guy.
+Very kind, every year we go to Utah as a family, its a nice tradition, we also bring friends too.